-Looking for the ideal location to elope?
+Looking for an ideal location for your Boulder, Colorado elopement?
 There are so many breathtaking choices in Boulder, Colorado.
-You can have an adventure wedding, a winter white wedding or a scenic and intimate ceremony.
+You can have an adventure elopement, a white winter wedding, or a scenic and intimate ceremony.
 The hardest part will be narrowing down your ceremony site.
 We’ve made a list of the top eight places to elope with tips for each location + our #1 venue resource for you to check out.

 Brainard Lake is the most popular attraction in Boulder, according to the USDA Forest Service.
 That is no surprise given the stunning scenery.
 It has it all – majestic mountains, crystal clear water, and towering green trees.
 It is a perfect location for a summer elopement and a Boulder elopement photographer’s dream to capture that magical moment during your elopement.